trafikkdata/trafikkdata.no-dokumentasjon/docs/api/5-changelog.md

 ### 26-02-2021

 Changes to the Trafikkdata API will be published here.
-In addition the changes will be availible on the Twitter account [@VegvesenData](https://twitter.com/vegvesendata).
+In addition the changes will be availible on the Twitter account <a href="https://twitter.com/vegvesendata"  style="color: #44f55; text-decoration: underline;">@VegvesenData.</a>